ROWAN UNIVERSITY POLICY

 - After individual transactions are reviewed, approved and signed off by the Approver, they are reviewed for procurement compliance by the P-Card Administrator.

-- Corrective action must be initiated within five (5) business days for any transaction that is flagged (disapproved) by either the Approver or the P-Card Administrator.
-Failure to do so within the allotted period of time will result in card suspension.
+- Corrective action must be taken for any transaction that is flagged (disapproved) by either the Approver or the P-Card Administrator.
+Failure to do so will result in card suspension.

 - Errors regarding incorrect billing may occasionally occur with the P-Card.
 When errors are found on a statement, it is imperative that the problem be resolved in a timely manner.
 The University has limited time (notification period) from the date of the statement to notify the bank of a disputed transaction.
 If the Bank is not contacted within the notification period, however, fraudulent charges may become the liability of the Accountholder’s Department.
 For non-fraudulent or disputed transactions, Accountholders should attempt to resolve the billing issue with the vendor.
 If the issue cannot be fully resolved, the P-Card administrator should be contacted as soon as possible.